davidruvolo51/shinytutorials/src/pages/tutorials/setting-html-attributes/index.md

 ## Why would I need this?

-Recently, I have been focusing on improving the accessibilty of shiny applications.
-When developing shiny apps, I use the [Web Accessiblity Evaluation Tool (or WAVE)](https://wave.webaim.org) to make sure the content is accessible.
-This helps identify errors in the page strcuture and appearance, which is especially helpful when building custom components and applications.
-Running the WAVE extension on shiny apps will always return the error: "Document language missing".
+Recently, I have been focusing on improving the accessibility of shiny applications.
+When developing web-based projects, I use the [Web Accessibility Evaluation Tool (or WAVE)](https://wave.webaim.org) to make sure the content is accessible.
+This helps identify errors in the page structure and appearance.
+For building custom Shiny applications, using WAVE or other similar tool is essential.
+However, running the WAVE extension on shiny apps will always return the error: "Document language missing".
 To describe this error and how it can be fixed, let's take a look at the basic structure of a web document.

-All websites, including shiny apps, have a HTML basic structure: the document declaration, the root element `<html>`, a `<head>` element (for meta content), and the `<body>` of the document (where all content goes).
+All websites, including shiny apps, have the same basic HTML structure: the document declaration (or `<!DOCTYPE *>`), the root element `<html>`, a `<head>` element (for defining meta properties, loading external files, etc.), and the `<body>` of the document (where all content goes).

 ```html
 <!DOCTYPE html>